JesusP2/anime-app/apps/web/notes.md

 - Remove start icon in entity cards and replace it with a dropdown where you can move it to not-started/started/finished/dropped
 - Add cards to not-started/started/finished/dropped views
 - If user signsup ask them to move the data from guest_id to their new userId
+- Add notifications when entity is created/moved whatever
+- Add watching to sidebar

 - Finish your stats page